Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 latitude-longitude space.
 If we snap our point data, to the nearest part of the Hilbert curve, we can define each point by the distance it lies along the Hilbert curve.
 We can then sort the data by the 1D Hilbert curve distance.
-After doing so, we’ve mapped our 2D latitude-longitude data to a 1D Hilbert curve distance dimension, and points which are near each other on the Hilbert curve are also near each other in latitude-longitude space.
+After doing so, we've mapped our 2D latitude-longitude data to a 1D Hilbert curve distance dimension, and points which are near each other on the Hilbert curve are also near each other in latitude-longitude space.